 Today's Bible Reading: John 16

 But very truly I tell you, it is for your good that I am going away.
 Unless I go away, the Advocate will not come to you; but if I go, I will send him to you.
 When he comes, he will prove the world to be in the wrong about sin and righteousness and judgment.
 But when he, the Spirit of truth, comes, he will guide you into all the truth.
 He will not speak on his own; he will speak only what he hears, and he will tell you what is yet to come.
 He will glorify me because it is from me that he will receive what he will make known to you.
-(John 16:7-8, 13-14)
+(John 16:7-8, 13-14 NIV)

 Reflecting and Thinking

-Some seem to think that faith is a "do it yourself" proposition--just hear and accept the word of God.
+Some think that faith is a "do it yourself" proposition -- just hear and accept the word of God.
 Biblically, faith is a mysterious combination of God's initiative and my response, just as mysterious as God's grace.
-God's initiative ultimately finds its power and meaning in human response.
+God's initiative ultimately finds its power and meaning in the human response of faith.

 Heavenly Father, increase our faith.
 Help us see the story of Jesus clearly; help us listen to the testimony of your inspired word and Spirit.
 Help us live out what we intellectually believe, so that faith becomes real and vibrant and useful.
 In the name of Jesus who demonstrated faithfulness to us, Amen.